RoniNiklas/randomreactprojs/README.md

 A compilation of small node + express + react projects.
 Includes:
-- a restaurant lister and list sorter done as a part of the application process for Wolt's summer internship.
+- A restaurant lister and list sorter done as a part of the application process for Wolt's summer internship.
-- a public transport route finding app that shows you between one and three ways of getting to Eficode's offices in Helsinki done as a part of the application process for Eficode's summer internship.
+- A public transport route finding app that shows you between one and three ways of getting to Eficode's offices in Helsinki.
+Done as a part of the application process for Eficode's summer internship.

 # How to use